labgem/PPanGGOLiN/docs/user/Flat/presAbs.md

 It can be generated using the 'write' subcommand as such :

-`ppanggolin write -p pangenome.h5 --Rtab`
+`ppanggolin write_pangenome -p pangenome.h5 --Rtab`

 ### matrix